aspose-drawing/Aspose.Drawing-Documentation/java/developer-guide/cross-platform-2d-graphics/_index.md

 ]
 ---

-## Cross-platform graphics library for 2D drawing pictures for .NET
+## Cross-platform graphics library for 2D drawing pictures for Java

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Drawing libraries for Microsoft .NET are widely utilized for creating 2D drawing applications and services.
-Developing a C# (C sharp) application for image drawing that can run on multiple platforms enables you to reach a broader customer base with minimal effort.
-Aspose.Drawing is a cross-platform solution for .NET that supports the most popular platforms and consistently delivers excellent quality results.
+Drawing libraries for Microsoft Java are widely utilized for creating 2D drawing applications and services.
+Developing a Java (C sharp) application for image drawing that can run on multiple platforms enables you to reach a broader customer base with minimal effort.
+Aspose.Drawing is a cross-platform solution for Java that supports the most popular platforms and consistently delivers excellent quality results.
 </p>